zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 - Industrial food decouples eating from harvest
 - Global transport decouples location from geography

 **The crisis:** This decoupling has produced power but at cost.
 We can do things planetary rhythm did not permit.
-We have lost something planetary rhythm provided—coherence with the system that sustains us.
+We have lost something planetary rhythm provided, coherence with the system that sustains us.

 ## 6.3 — The Arrhythmia of Civilization